Safflower R&D at NARI

 – Development of battery and petrol powered petal collectors.
 They are excellent for collecting petals from spiny varieties.

-– Popularization of safflower petals as herbal tea.
+– Popularization of safflower petals as herbal tea and leaves as vegetables.
 We were the first organization in India to start test marketing of this tea.
 Safflower tea is now accepted by large number of people all over India.
 Our work is being replicated by various agricultural universities all over India and they are also trying to popularize it.

 Key publications on safflower: